IntelliTraceAI/sense-detection/README.md

 ## 📜 Description

-The repository available at houses a suite of MATLAB scripts and functions tailored for the analysis of neutron detection data.
-With these tools, users can process, analyze, and visualize sense detection data, facilitating cutting-edge research in neutron science.
+Welcome to the sense detection analysis tools repository!
+This project aims to offer researchers and data analysts tools for interpreting and visualizing data collected by the sense detection, an advanced device used for neutron detection and characterization.

 ## ⚙️ Requirements

-Before diving in, make sure you have the following prerequisites:
+You have the following prerequisites:

   ```bash